 Radoslavov, Vasil (Hristov) (b.
 July 27 [July 15, O.S.], 1854, Lovech, Bulgaria - d.
 Oct.
 21, 1929, Berlin, Germany), prime minister (1886-87, 1913-18), finance minister (1886-87), interior minister (1886-87, 1899-1900, 1913-15), and foreign minister (1915-18) of Bulgaria.

 Rae, Bob, byname of Robert Keith Rae (b.
 Aug.
 2, 1948, Ottawa, Ont.), premier of Ontario (1990-95).
 He was elected in 1978 to the House of Commons as the member for the Toronto riding of Broadview, and he was reelected in 1979 and 1980 as the member for the riding of Broadview-Greenwood.
 He was named housing critic and then finance critic for the federal New Democratic Party (NDP) caucus.
 From 1979 to 1982 he served as vice-chairman of the Canada-United States Interparliamentary Committee.
 In late 1979 he introduced the no-confidence motion in the House of Commons that defeated Joe Clark and his Progressive Conservative government.
 On Feb.
 7, 1982, Rae was elected leader of the Ontario NDP.
 Later that year he was elected to the provincial legislature for the riding of York South.
 In 1987 the NDP finished a poor second in the Ontario provincial election, and there were calls for Rae's resignation.
 In 1989 he considered running for the leadership of the federal NDP because there seemed to be a brighter future for him in federal than in provincial politics.
 On Sept.
 6, 1990, however, all this was forgotten.
 The NDP won a majority in the Ontario general election and formed its first government in Ontario history.
 On October 1 Rae was sworn in as Ontario's first NDP premier.
 A committed federalist, he also took on the post of intergovernmental affairs minister because he believed that people wanted to hear about federal-provincial relations from the premier.
 The NDP lost the elections of 1995 and he resigned as leader in 1996.
 He later broke with the NDP and in 2006 unsuccessfully ran for the leadership of the federal Liberal Party.
-In 2011-13 he was interim leader of the Liberal Party.
+In 2008-13 he was again a member of the House of Commons and in 2011-13 was interim leader of the Liberal Party.

 Rafaralahy, Richardin Redeck (b.
 1962, Antsohihy, Mahajanga province, Madagascar), chief of Sofia region, Madagascar (2005-08).